sguzunov/docs/docs/glue42-concepts/07_notifications/02_javascript/notifications-js.md

 bool HandleNotification(Notification notification)
 ```

 If present, the method will be called by the GNS Desktop Manager when a notification arrives.
-If the method returns `true` (meaning "handled"), the notification will not be passed to generic GNS Clients (i.e. UIs).
+If the method returns `true` (meaning "handled"), the notification won't be passed to generic GNS Clients (i.e. UIs).

 **Popup Method**